rust-lang/book/second-edition/nostarch/chapter11.md

 ```

 This is the automatically generated test module.
 The attribute `cfg` stands for
-*configruation*, and tells Rust that the following item should only be included
+*configuration*, and tells Rust that the following item should only be included
-given a certain configuration.
-In this case, the configuration is `test`,
+given a certain configuration option.
+In this case, the configuration option is
-provided by Rust for compiling and running tests.
-By using this attribute,
+`test`, provided by Rust for compiling and running tests.
+By using this
-Cargo only compiles our test code if we actively run the tests with `cargo
+attribute, Cargo only compiles our test code if we actively run the tests with
-test`.
-This includes any helper functions that might be within this module, in
+`cargo test`.
+This includes any helper functions that might be within this
-addition to the functions annotated with `#[test]`.
+module, in addition to the functions annotated with `#[test]`.

 #### Testing Private Functions